 Students at Orchard House School learn to foster respect and understanding by valuing and respecting individual differences.
 In addition to the typical markers of diversity—race, religion, socioeconomic status, ethnicity and family structure— we seek diversity in learning styles, ability and achievement as well as social and study skills.
 The Admissions' Committee deliberately accepts girls who represent variances in the areas of academics, introversion and extroversion, social skills, learning styles, study skills and leadership skills.
 We are not looking to accept just the top 10% by ability or academics.

 Brain and human dynamic research (Deak, Davies) supports the belief that all children, girls in particular, learn best in an emotionally safe environment.
 Rather than dismiss or devalue differences, Orchard House girls learn to process differences directly and respectfully.
-Positive social and group skills are taught through the general curriculum, cross-grade peer relationships, Morning Meetings, Leadership, homerooms, and sports teams.
+Positive social and group skills are taught through the general curriculum, cross-grade peer relationships, Morning Meetings, CORE, homerooms, and sports teams.

 Orchard House School is designed for what works best for girls.
 This intentionality is seen from the initial admissions process, through the day-to-day experiences, to final graduation.
 We know that girls grow best and develop confidence through experiences that foster competence.
 Girls’ connections to the real world and to the people around them are critical to personal engagement and success.
 Building on and using those strategies deliberately, we focus on questions that foster personal growth as well as the development of thinking and learning.
 We want our girls to develop a strong, authentic sense of self along with the confidence, tools, people skills, problem-solving ability and critical thinking to go out into the larger world and make a difference.